microsoft/PR-Metrics/docs/creating-releases.md

 Feature releases are also typically released outside of the quarterly cadence.

+**Ensure you are using NPM v8 or earlier, which will generate a [`package-lock.json`][packagelockjson] file with `lockfileVersion` 2.
+NPM v9 and above use `lockfileVersion` 3, which is currently incompatible with the Component Governance tooling.
+This will prevent updated licenses from being generated.**

 ## Quarterly Releases

 To create the quarterly release, follow the steps below.